Celestia-Hackathon/frontend/README.md

       - [Tokens](https://github.com/Celestia-Hackathon/ERC721-ERC20): These are the contracts used for creating, minting and interacting with the CAT coin (a ERC20 token) and the NFT's (ERC721 tokens) deployed to OP Celestia Raspberry Testnet.

   - *Client Side:*
-    - Web Owner Features:
       - Focused in the management of the tokens.
       - Withdraw funds from CATS trading.
       - Manage CATS to ETH rate.
-      - Manage holdings and create proposals ('/my-holding' route)
+      - Manage holdings and create proposals
-    - *Web User Features:*
-	- Buy NFT's in the marketplace ('/Marketplace' route)
+	    - Buy NFT's in the marketplace
-	- Explore the social network. ('/ExploreHub' route)
+	    - Explore the social network.
-	- Make posts. ('/NewMarketPlacePost' route)
+	    - Make posts.
-	- Do quests to win CATS. ('/Quests' route)
+	    - Do quests to win CATS.
-Use the gatcha to win an NFT with no gas fees. ('/Gatcha' route)
+      - Use the gatcha to win an NFT with no gas fees.

 ### Addresses